sudomakes/backroad/README.md

 ### Proposals

-🔏 <b>Adding authentication</b> - use auth.js to allow per page auth granularity.
+🔏 <b>Adding authentication</b> (by Feb 2024)- use auth.js to allow per page auth granularity.

-🌐 <b>SEO improvements</b> - google crawlers can render and crawl react, but websockets are presenting an issue in achieving SEO.
+🌐 <b>SEO improvements</b> (TBD) - google crawlers can render and crawl react, but websockets are presenting an issue in achieving SEO.

-☁️ <b>One Click Deploy</b> - something similar to streamlit's community cloud to help easy deployments and promote adoption.
+☁️ <b>One Click Deploy</b> (by June 2024) - something similar to streamlit's community cloud to help easy deployments and promote adoption.

 ### In Progress
-📋 <b>Improving file upload UX</b> - allow copy pasting from clipboard instead of having to read from fs
+📋 <b>Improving file upload UX</b> (by Jan 2024) - allow copy pasting from clipboard instead of having to read from fs

 ## License